 An issuer must adopt a code of conduct applicable to all directors, officers, and employees and make it publicly available.
 A code of conduct satisfying this requirement must comply with the definition of a "code of ethics" set out in Section 406(c) of Sarbanes-Oxley and any regulations promulgated thereunder.
 Also, the code must provide for an enforcement mechanism.
-Any waivers of the code for directors or executive officers must be approved by the issuer's board and must be disclosed on a Form 8-K or, where a Form 8-K is not required, must be distributed via press release (foreign private issuers shall disclose such waivers either by distributing a press release or including disclosure in a Form 6-K or in the next Form 20-F or 40-F).
-Alternatively, an issuer, including a foreign private issuer, may disclose waivers on its website in a manner that satisfies the requirements of Item 5.05(c) of Form 8-K.137
+Any waivers of the code for directors or executive officers must be approved by the issuer's board and must be disclosed on a Form 8-K or, where a Form 8-K is not required, must be distributed via press release (foreign private issuers shall disclose such waivers either by distributing a press release or including disclosure in a Form 6-K).
+Alternatively, an issuer, including a foreign private issuer, may disclose waivers on its website in a manner that satisfies the requirements of Item 5.05(c) of Form 8-K.